Maumere

 Maumere is the administrative seat of the Sikka Regency and the second largest town (its nominal population has recently overtaken Ende, but of these over 10,500 live in rural areas on outlying islands) on Flores Island, Indonesia.
 It lies on the north coast of the island and the port is in the north-west part of the town.
-Administratively the town is not a single district (kecamatan) within the regency, but is divided into three districts – Alok Barat (West Alok), Alok and Alok Timur (East Alok) – although the latter two districts also include a number of substantial islands off the north coast of Flores.
+Administratively, the town is not a single district (kecamatan) within the regency, but is divided into three districts, namely Alok Barat (West Alok), Alok, and Alok Timur (East Alok), although the latter two districts also include a number of substantial islands off the north coast of Flores.

 Population

+The population of Maumere is mainly made up of the native Sikka people, but there are also some of Portuguese descent who are called the mestiços.
+Apart from that, there are also the Lio, Palue, Bajau, Bugis, and the Javanese who migrated here.
+The population speaks Indonesian and Maumere Malay, a local Malay-based creole, as a lingua franca.
+The most widely spoken regional language is Sikka, then Lio, and others.
+A Portuguese-based creole form was spoken until the late 20th century, before being replaced by Indonesian and local Malay.

-In 1992 Maumere had a total population of about 70,000, but the town suffered considerable damage in the 1992 Flores earthquake and tsunami, with 90 percent of all buildings being destroyed.
+In 1992, Maumere had a total population of about 70,000, but the town suffered considerable damage in the 1992 Flores earthquake and tsunami, with 90 percent of all buildings being destroyed.
 The Census population of the three districts (Alak Barat, Alak, and Alak Timur) in 2010 was 82,039 and 87,720 in 2020; the official estimate as at mid 2024 was 92,095; however this included 10,875 inhabitants of offshore islands, so that the 2024 figure for the town itself was 79,515.

 In 2005, the Roman Catholic Diocese of Maumere was established in the town.

 The reefs in areas surrounding Maumere (the Maumere Gulf) were once considered some of the finest diving in the world.
 However, a 2007 report found that 75% of the coral reefs had been significantly damaged or destroyed by the practice of bomb fishing, the use of toxic chemicals in fishing, and due to earthquakes.

 One priority of the local community and government is the promotion of tourism.
 An annual cultural event, Maumere in Love, has been initiated as a step towards fostering both local and wider interest in the region around Maumere.

-Villages
+Administrative division

-The 3 districts (kecamatan) are sub-divided into 13 urban subdistricts (kelurahan) and 8 rural villages (desa):
+The three districts (kecamatan) are sub-divided into 13 urban subdistricts (kelurahan) and 8 rural villages (desa):